landisdesign/reactlibs-ts/README.md

 I honestly don't know whether or not this is an anti-pattern.
 I'd look towards the code base I'm assigned to for direction.

+## First Impressions: Classes vs Functional Components

+I converted all of my components to classes.
+This is obviously extreme, but I wanted the practice and the capacity to make class-based components without thinking about it.
+Repetition trains the fingers!
+In real life there would be a balance, as well as following conventions in the code base I work in.

 ---

 I will update this README as I continue.